bryanwills/shorty/README.md

 * Develop your project using a common JavaScript framework.
 I used NextJS and TypeScript to create this project which does use React.
 * Create a web server with at least one route.
 I have built a dynamic route using [linkId].js will show the same information for any URL that is shortened.
 Used axios package to complete this.

-### Side note: I did ask second to last class if my project met all the requirements from Isaac, Alan and even Don chimed in and said it passed :)
+### Side note: I did ask second to last class if my project met all the requirements from Isaac, Alan and even Don chimed in and said it passed :smiley: